isabella232/data-workbench.en-1/help/home/c-get-started/c-wk-win-wksp/c-win-ctrls-menu.md

 ---
 description: The Window Controls menu enables you to control an individual window.
-seo-description: The Window Controls menu enables you to control an individual window.
-seo-title: Window Controls menu
 solution: Analytics
 title: Window Controls menu
 topic: Data workbench